suffolklibraries/sljekyll/_recurrents/oulton-broad-youth-book-club.md

 ---
-recurrent-title: "Youth book club for children aged 12 to 15 - refreshments provided"
+recurrent-title: "Youth book club: for children aged 12 to 15"
+recurrent-description: "Refreshments provided.
+Please contact the library for more information."
-recurrent-day: two Sundays a month - please contact the library for more information
+recurrent-day: two Sundays a month
 recurrent-times: 1400-1500
 recurrent-location: oulton-broad-library
 recurrent-location-display-name: Oulton Broad Library